raspberrypilearning/unity-textmeshpro-variable/en/step_1.md

 }
 --- /code ---

-Drag the TextMeshPro object from the Hierarchy to the corresponding property in the script.
+Drag the TextMeshPro object from the Hierarchy window to the corresponding property in the script.

 **Test:** Make sure the variable is displayed and updates when the variable is updated.